 Intro

-To stay connected with friends and family back in South Africa is of course important to almost all expats finding themselves in Germany.
+Staying connected with friends and family back in South Africa is, of course, important to almost all expats who find themselves in Germany.
 The question is, what is the best way….
-In this guide we will cover 4 ways to stay connected, each with its pro’s and con’s:
+In this guide, we will cover 4 ways to stay connected, each with its pros and cons:

-2. Traditional phone connections – More classic approach, which is easy to handle., but cost a few €.
+- Traditional phone connections – A more classic approach, which is easy to handle, but costs a few €.

 Within this guide, we are assuming that you want to be reachable by contacts in South Africa in a general day-to-day way.

-Additionally, we look at some solutions which allows you to be reached telephonically here in Germany by “non-private” contacts, such as banks or service providers back in SA (who most probably won’t be too pleased to have to phone you on your German number and in that way incur international call charges).
+Additionally, we look at some solutions that allow you to be reached telephonically here in Germany by “non-private” contacts, such as banks or service providers back in SA (who most probably won’t be too pleased to have to phone you on your German number and, in that way, incur international call charges).
 So, let’s get straight into it…

 1. Chat Apps

 General chat apps are widespread for modern-day communications.
-The fact that most people are familiar with these apps and also have at least one or the other app installed, makes it an easy way to stay in touch with contacts back in South Africa.
-The downside is of course, that both parties must have the specific app installed.
-Here it does come to one serious limitation: if you want to provide your number to a service provider in SA, like a bank, they in almost all cases are not willing to “phone” you via a chat app.
+The fact that most people are familiar with these apps and also have at least one of the apps installed makes it an easy way to stay in touch with contacts back in South Africa.
+The downside is, of course, that both parties must have the specific app installed.
+Here it does come to one serious limitation: if you want to provide your number to a service provider in SA, like a bank, they, in almost all cases, are not willing to “phone” you via a chat app.

 2. Traditional phone connections